miran13/angular-interview-questions-answers/README.md

-# Angular-interview-questions-answers
-Angular  Interview Questions and Answers
+# Angular  Interview Questions and Answers

 # What is an Angular?